olegperegudov/enter_ideas_v2/README.md

 - Easiest would be to make a copy and run it directly on kaggle.com - https://www.kaggle.com/gobsan/enter-ideas-george-torch
 - This way it will have all the needed dependencies and dataset preinstalled
+- Just turn on GPU acceleration and run the whole thing.
+It should take ~ 15-20 min to run the whole thing